 Government agencies are increasingly publishing current materials electronically and the Government Publishing Office (GPO) is disseminating increasing amounts of depository materials in electronic format.
-While the GPO has made commitments to electronic archiving, it is not yet clear if it will be able to fulfill its commitment or if a single digital archive is sufficient.
-Alternative methods of archiving such as LOCKSS-DOCS and print archives are in a trial phase.
+While the GPO has made commitments to electronic archiving, it is not yet clear if a single digital archive is sufficient.
+Alternative methods of archiving such as LOCKSS-DOCS and print archives are in use to supplement the efforts by the GPO.

 The MSU Libraries continues to receive bibliographic records for electronic materials distributed by the GPO.
-However the large number of publications and resources not captured by the depository program (“fugitive” documents) are a continued cause for concern as the Libraries attempts to create a comprehensive collection to meet all user needs.
+However the large number of publications and resources not captured by the depository program (unreported publications) are a continued cause for concern as the Libraries attempts to create a comprehensive collection to meet all user needs.
 Local and large-scale efforts to address this are underway.

 Mass digitization projects of historical depository materials by agencies, individual libraries, consortia such as Google/Big Ten Academic Alliance are ongoing and of sufficient longevity and scale that retention of large parts of the print depository collection at MSU is being evaluated on an ongoing basis.

-There are duplications of significant publications and serials in the Main Library’s main stacks and selected branch libraries such as the Business Library.
+There are duplications of significant publications and serials in the Main Library’s main stacks, at the Business Library, and at the Library's off-site storage facility.
 Closures of branch libraries such as the Biomedical Physical Sciences Library, Engineering Library, and Math Library have already led to significant consolidation of collections, and as space becomes increasingly scarce, this trend will likely continue.

 The Libraries participate in a Selective Housing Agreement by which they house DMA and USGS maps for the Library of Michigan.
 These maps are housed in MSU's Map Library.
 As a result, this library does not select those item numbers.
-The MSU Libraries also participates in a cooperative collection development agreement with the Library of Michigan concerning microfiche from the Department of Energy.
+The MSU Libraries also participated in a cooperative collection development agreement with the Library of Michigan concerning microfiche from the Department of Energy.
 MSU maintains the retrospective collection up through 1985, and the Library of Michigan has the fiche from that time forward.
+The GPO discontinued issuing materials in microfiche in 2022.

 The Libraries have also agreed to take referrals from the MSU College of Law concerning Census data.
 Some specialized law materials are not selected, as they are available in the Law Library.